Skip to main content

 Academic

-At the molecular level, the long-term implications of unmanaged stress represent a profound shift in cellular signaling and gene expression, driven primarily by the dysregulation of glucocorticoid signaling.
-The primary stress hormone, cortisol, exerts its effects by binding to (GRs) present in nearly every cell in the body.
 The chronic overexposure to cortisol leads to a state of GR resistance, a phenomenon where the receptors become downregulated or desensitized.
 This cellular “deafness” to cortisol’s signal creates a paradoxical and highly inflammatory internal environment.
 The body loses its ability to effectively terminate the inflammatory response, a key function of healthy cortisol signaling.
-This allows pro-inflammatory cytokines, such as Interleukin-6 (IL-6), to proliferate, creating a state of low-grade, systemic inflammation that is a known driver of numerous chronic diseases.

-What Is The Systemic Impact Of HPA Axis Dysfunction?
+What Is the Systemic Impact of HPA Axis Dysfunction?

 The dysfunction of the HPA axis is the central node in a network of interconnected physiological disruptions.
 This is a systems-biology problem where the failure of one regulatory loop precipitates failures in others, creating a self-perpetuating cycle of decline.